 The Schlock Pit is the home of film critics Matty Budrewicz and Dave Wain who, for the past decade, have parlayed their shared, lifelong obsession with horror, B-movies, and direct-to-video shenanigans into a writing career.
 At The Schlock Pit, you’ll find reviews, retrospectives, essays, musings, and a whole lot more.

-With seventeen audio commentaries under their belt for labels like Arrow Video and 88 Films, they’re regulars in the boutique Blu-ray business, and are continually hard at work on a whole host of projects that they’re sworn to secrecy over — though it’s definitely worth checking out their yack-tracks for the lavish editions of Children of the Corn II: The Final Sacrifice (1992) and Children of the Corn III: Urban Harvest (1995); Tobe Hooper’s The Mangler (1995); Van Damme favourites Replicant (2001), Legionnaire (1998) and Universal Soldier: The Return (1999); Gary Graver and Fred Olen Ray’s oddball ’80s shocker Moon in Scorpio (1987); the much-maligned straight-to-DVD sequel, I’ll Always Know What You Did Last Summer (2006); Nico Mastorakis’ potent, skin-laden thriller In the Cold of the Night (1990); and Mary Lambert’s Urban Legends: Bloody Mary (2005), which they moderated alongside Lambert herself.
+With two dozen audio commentaries under their belt for labels like Arrow Video and 88 Films, they’re regulars in the boutique Blu-ray business, and are continually hard at work on a whole host of projects that they’re sworn to secrecy over — though it’s definitely worth checking out their yack-tracks for the lavish editions of Children of the Corn II: The Final Sacrifice (1992) and Children of the Corn III: Urban Harvest (1995); Tobe Hooper’s The Mangler (1995); Van Damme favourites Replicant (2001), Legionnaire (1998) and Universal Soldier: The Return (1999); Gary Graver and Fred Olen Ray’s oddball ’80s shocker Moon in Scorpio (1987); the much-maligned straight-to-DVD sequel, I’ll Always Know What You Did Last Summer (2006); Nico Mastorakis’ potent, skin-laden thriller In the Cold of the Night (1990); and Mary Lambert’s Urban Legends: Bloody Mary (2005), which they moderated alongside Lambert herself.

 Matty and Dave contributed a guest essay to Troy Howarth’s book, Assault on the System: The Nonconformist Cinema of John Carpenter: a stunningly exhaustive text that was given the full JC seal of approval.
 And if you rewind a little bit, you can still snag the Rondo-nominated It Came From the Video Aisle!: Inside Charles Band’s Full Moon Entertainment Studio: an excellent, doorstop-sized tome that features their meaty, interview-packed chapters on the Killjoy, Gingerdead Man, and Evil Bong franchises.

-Want to hire ’em?
-Drop the lads a line via The Schlock Pit contact form.
-Or, y’know, find Matty and Dave on Twitter and slide into their DMs.
+Or, y’know, find Matty and Dave on Bluesky and slide into their DMs.